picoders1/Forecasting-Influencial-Factors-of-US-Housing-Prices-with-Data-Science-/README.md

 ## Model Selection and Cross-Validation

-In this project, I made use of **Lasso regression** model due to indications of significant collinearity in the dataset.
+In this project, I made use of the **Lasso regression** model due to indications of significant collinearity in the dataset.
 The Lasso regression model is known for its ability to handle collinearity by applying L1 regularization, which encourages sparsity in feature coefficients.

 To optimize the Lasso model's performance and select the best regularization hyperparameter (alpha), we utilized **cross-validation**.